eleev/extensions-kit/README.md

 You can always use `copy-paste` the sources method 😄.
 Or you can compile the framework and include it with your project.

 # 🍱 Categories
 List of categories for convenient navigation.
 The `numbers` represent total number of extensions for a given category.
+Each extension file may contain a number of extensions, grouped by a category.

 - [AppKit - 1](#appkit)
 - [AVFoundation - 1](#avfoundation)